windytan/redsea/README.md

                          bits Unsynchronized ASCII bit stream (011010110...).
                               All characters but '0' and '1' are ignored. hex  RDS Spy hex format.
-(Timestamps will be ignored) pcm  MPX as raw mono S16LE PCM.
+(Timestamps will be ignored) mpx  MPX as raw mono S16LE PCM.
 Remember to also specify --samplerate.
 If you're reading from a sound file with headers (WAV, FLAC, ...) don't specify this.